One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

-How you will address your invoicing will depend strongly on the type of e-commerce business you are running –
+How you will address your eCommerce invoice process will depend strongly on the type of business you are running –

 - Business to Business (B2B)

 Just to name a few.
 Each one will have a different eCommerce invoice approach you’ll have to use.
 In all of these cases, online invoicing is greatly suggested.

 You will want to come up with a solid eCommerce invoice strategy that caters to each type of client accordingly.
 In the end, you want to be sure your client is satisfied with the result and you are able to reap the financial rewards.

 However, this can be a difficult thing to do, especially when most business people, especially small business owners, tend to have a lot of tasks to do on a daily basis.